View Transcript

 Go to patreon.com/superstructure to get a feed with double the episodes for just $5 a month.

-Research by Séamus Malekafzali.
+Research and writing by Séamus Malekafzali.
 Editing by Ty Wood.
 Theme song by Thiago França.
 Cover art by Ruben Gerard.
+Super Structure selection of the week is Saraabe Toe by Kourosh Yaghmaei.

 Bibliography